moehriegitt/hob3l/doc/scadformat.md

 `--dump-csg3` output cannot be read back as input file.
 The XOR node is represented by a `hob3l_xor` functor.

-BUG: Currently, this has the same restriction as the `polyhedron`: it cannot correctly handle non-convex polygons.
-(Actually, it works surprisingly well most of the time, but it is really still broken.)

 _OpenSCAD compatibility_:

   * `slices`: